IRASatUC/irasatuc.github.io/projects/drone_team.markdown

 </p>

 <h2 align="center">Objectives</h2>
-- Develop a physics based simulation environment for multi-UAV-load system.
+- Develop a physics based simulation environment for multi-UAV load-transportation system.
-- Develop machine learning based controllers for each UAV with the goal of bringing the load to any pose, by working as a team.
+- Develop machine learning based controllers for each UAV with the goal of transporting the load, by working as a team.
-- Extend the methodology to real-life control of multiple collaborative UAVs
+- Extend the methodology to real-life control of multiple collaborative UAVs.

 <h2 align="center">Approach</h2>
 <p align="justify">
-Apply Genetic Fuzzy Methodology (GFM) or Machine Learning (ML) techniques to train the system of UAVs to achieve the common goal of bring the payload to any arbitrary pose.
-By penalizing undesirable actions, GA/ML can tune the controller parameters to ensure near-optimal performance by the team of UAVs.
+Apply Genetic Fuzzy Methodology (GFM) or Machine Learning (ML) techniques to train the system of UAVs to achieve the common goal of transporting a load to a target location.
+By penalizing undesirable actions, GA/ML can tune the controller parameters to ensure near-optimal performance by the UAV team.
 </p>

 <h2 align="center">Applications</h2>